Cheukting/rasa_workshop/README.md

 We will explain what they are and how to set them up in this workshop.

-## Pipeline and NLU setup
+##  NLU and Pipeline setup

 First we will need to train the NLU, which is a natural language processing tool for intent classification and entity extraction.

 Open `data/nlu.md` with the text editor or IDE of your choice.

 In the file, we see that some examples for different intents are already supplied.
+The intents are defined by lines starting with `##`.
+Intents are a way to group messages with the same meaning, and example messages are provided below each intent.
+NLU's job will be to predict the correct intent for each new message your user sends your chatbot.

 For our use case, since we will be doing sentiment analysis using [Natural Language Toolkit (NLTK)](https://www.nltk.org/), we can delete the sections for `mood_great` and `mood_unhappy`.

-Feel free to add more examples for the other intents: the more examples, the better the understanding of the chatbot.
+Feel free to add more examples for the other intents: the more examples, the better the understanding of NLU and your chatbot.

 Collecting user's data is one of the goals of our bot.
 To enable this, we need to add more intents for data capturing, such as: `self_intro`, `give_email`, `give_tel`.